JSandersius/nodeServer/5-DisplayLibData/notes/notes.md

 this is accesible from ('/') or (catatlog/) root
 This will display some static text describing the site, along with dynamically calculated "counts" of different record types in the database.

+The index controller function needs to fetch information about how many Book,
+BookInstance,
+available BookInstance,
+Author,
+and Genre
+records we have in the database, render this data in a template to create an HTML page, and then return it in an HTTP response.

 _______________//
 (5) Book list page